eglescout/moodle-mod_electaplayback/README.md

 ### Plugin Settings

-eLecta Live Domain: the domain that you log directly into your eLecta account.
+Electa Live Domain: the domain that you log directly into your Electa account.
 It is the first part of any play or download link you generate in your account.

 Earlier Versions
 ----------------